fat-garage/Arazzo/README.md

 The starter kit for developers to build their own application on top of [Dataverse](https://dataverse-os.com) operating system.

 - Read [Developer Documentation](https://gitbook.dataverse-os.com/) to integrate [Runtime-SDK](https://github.com/dataverse-os/runtime-connector)
-- Downaload [Data Wallet](https://github.com/dataverse-os/create-dataverse-app/releases/tag/DataWallet-0.5.33) to run OS Kernel and expose system calls to devs (Chrome version will be ready soon)
+- Download [Data Wallet](https://github.com/dataverse-os/create-dataverse-app/releases/tag/DataWallet-0.5.33) to run OS Kernel and expose system calls to devs (Chrome version will be ready soon)

-Note: There are some bugs in Metamask SDKs (10.28.2).
-Please switch to Polygon network manully before you try data wallet.
+Note: Ensure your Metamask version is 10.28.3 before you try data wallet.

 # Getting Started